qin-guan/study-harder/docs/np/ict/matt/practical-test-revision.md

 !!! note "Space where the compiler is supposed to be is empty?"

     * You can press the right arrow (->) at the bottom right of PEiD and perform a <b>Normal Scan</b> , <b>Deep Scan</b> and <b>Hardcore Scan</b>.
 The compiler should show.
-    * If still no signature detected, see imports and strings.
-Packed malware usually have very little imports and more gibberish strings
+    * If still no signature detected, see imports and strings.(Dependency Walker and BinText) Packed malware usually have very little imports and more gibberish strings

 2. Press the arrow to the right of 'EP Section'.
 A popup as seen below should appear.